How to optimize the user experience (UX) with augmented reality? Discover the benefits, best practices and limitations of this immersive technology.

 Integrating augmented reality into UX design

-Preliminary user search
+Preliminary user research

 User-centered design